cwendorf/Sourcebook/Methods/worked-examples/frequencies.md

 #### Summarizing the Frequencies and Percentiles

 Though not often reported, simple summary statistics like the median and quartiles provide the reader with basic frequency information about the variable under investigation.
-Both of the following versions present the required information.
+Both of the following versions present the required information and, therefore, either could be used.

 > For the eight participants, Outcome scores of 0.75, 4.00, and 6.50 represented the 25th, 50th, and 75th percentiles, respectively.